stuartcrobinson/autobot3_wdio/README.md

 *  do NOT use chai.assert - too easy to mistakenly code: `assert(x)`
 *  actually, don't `assert` at all.  each step should fail-fast. asserts are pointless clutter

+note:

+browser.scroll doesn't work.  using offsets with browser.moveToObject doesn't seem to work.